ombori/grid-docs/cli/reference.md

 ```
 > Replace [device-name] with the name of the device you want to direct-deploy to.

-`-w` is optional, it will allow you to watch your local code, and automatically redeploy to your device as soon as you changed a file in your module.
+`-w` is optional, it will allow you to watch your local code, and automatically redeploy it to your device as soon as you changed a file in your module.
 This is incredibly useful while developing the module and you have direct access to your device.

 #### Publish :id=module-publish
 The `publish` command published an already built module to the Ombori Grid.
 Keep in mind you need to increment your version every time you run this command as the version build will exist in the grid.